Kreet-Jain/Financer/README.md

 (Basic Gist of how the App would Operate and what it Provides.
 Final development in progress.
-Just the UI of the app)
+Just the UI of the app.)

 # FINANCER